pratik116/HospitalManagementSystemProject_CodingChallange/README.md

-Crime Analysis and Reporting System (C.A.R.S.)
+Hospital Management System

-The following Directory structure is to be followed in the application. o entity
+• The following Directory structure is to be followed in the application. o entity
 ▪ Create entity classes in this package.
 All entity class should not have any business logic.